raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 	- Backend this information is stored in a Database.

 ### Limitations
-A powerful feature and forensic artifact built into Windows 8 and later, as well as Windows Server 2019 and later.
-Although SRUM is included in modern Windows Server versions, it collects less information there, so this lesson primarily focuses on Windows desktop operating systems.
+A powerful feature and forensic artefact built into Windows 8 and later, as well as Windows Server 2019 and later.
+- Although SRUM is included in modern Windows Server versions, it collects less information there, so this lesson primarily focuses on Windows desktop operating systems.

+### Example
 Discover how SRUM provides far more than just evidence of execution, offering detailed insights into system activity.

-### Example
 ![[Pasted image 20250202190542.png]]